6 Years Strong

 6 Years Later and Black Activists Are Still Fighting

-A Letter from Black Lives Matter Global Network Co-Founder and Strategic Advisor Patrisse Khan-Cullors
+A Letter from Black Lives Matter Global Network Co-Founder, Executive Director, and Board President Patrisse Cullors

 As human beings we usually fight for the things that move us out of complacency.
 We fight for clarity and truth telling.
 We fight for a world that we want our children to live in.
 A world we want our communities to thrive in.

 I’ve always fought for my family.
 My community.
 For Black poor people.

 That’s why when Trayvon Martin was murdered and in 2013 when George Zimmerman was acquitted my body and spirit was moved into action.
 I couldn’t imagine how in 2013 a white passing person could kill a young boy and not be held accountable.
 I didn’t want George Zimmerman to be the period to the story.
 I didn’t want his name to be the name held up over and over again by the media, by his fellow white supremacists.

 That’s why when I saw the phrase Black Lives Matter spelled out by Alicia Garza in a love letter towards Black people – I decided to put a hashtag on it.
 Alicia, Opal, and I created #BlackLivesMatter as an online community to help combat anti-Black racism across the globe.
 We firmly believed our movement, which would later become an organization, needed to be a contributing voice for Black folks and our allies to support changing the material conditions for Black people.

 For more than 500 years Black people have been fighting for our freedom.
 We have fought back against slavery, Black codes, Jim Crow laws, policing, incarceration, some of the highest unemployment rates, consistent homelessness, dying while giving birth, being murdered for being trans or non-binary.
 We have been the consistent moral compass in a country that has thrived on harming the most vulnerable of its population.